wallawil/CS207/Secret Diary Entries/Log 1 - Bluetooth Frustrations.md

 I also need to be careful with the testing.\
 There are six pins on the HC-05 receiver.\
 **One of the pins on the receiver is fine with 5V, but the other needs 3.3V.**\
-I need to use voltage division with the limited types of resistors I have.
+I need to use voltage division with the limited types of resistors I have.\
+Otherwise, damage may occur.

 ### III.
 I still have not communicated **TO** the Arduino, but to my surprise received serial output **FROM** the Arduino.\